-As a result of the Rio das Contas acquisition, we have a 10% working interest in the BCAM-40 Concession, which originally included interests in the Manati Field and the Camarão Norte Field, and which is located in the Camamu-Almada Basin.
+As a result of the Rio das Contas acquisition, we have a 10% working interest in the BCAM-40 Concession, which originally included an interest in the Manati Field, which is located in the Camamu-Almada Basin.
 Petrobras is the operator of, and has a 35% working interest in, the BCAM-40 Concession, which covers approximately 22,784 gross acres (92.2 sq. km).
-In addition to us, Petrobras' partners in the block are Brasoil and Enauta Energia S.A.
+In addition to us, Petrobras' partners in the block are PetroRio S.A. and Enauta Energia S.A.
 (Enauta), with 10% and 45% working interests, respectively.
 Petrobras operates the BCAM-40 Concession pursuant to a concession agreement with the ANP, executed on August 6, 1998.
 See "-Significant Agreements-Brazil-Overview of concession agreements-BCAM-40 Concession Agreement."
-In September 2009, Petrobras announced the relinquishment of BCAM-40's exploration area within the concession to the ANP, except for the Manati Field and the Camarão Norte Field.
-In August 2018, Petrobras announced the relinquishment of the Camarão Norte Field.
+In September 2009, Petrobras announced the relinquishment of BCAM-40s exploration area within the concession to the ANP, except for the Manati Field.

 The Manati Field is located 65 km south of Salvador, offshore at a water depth of 35 meters.
 The field was discovered in October 2000, and, in 2002, Petrobras declared the field commercially viable.
 Production began in January 2007.
-As of December 31, 2018, 11 wells had been drilled in the Manati Field, 6 of which are productive and connected to a fixed production platform installed at a depth of 35 meters, located 9 km from the coast of the State of Bahia.
+As of December 31, 2019, 11 wells had been drilled in the Manati Field, 6 of which are productive and connected to a fixed production platform installed at a depth of 35 meters, located 9 km from the coast of the State of Bahia.
 From the platform, the gas flows by sea and land through a 125 km pipeline to the Estação Vandemir Ferreira or EVF gas treatment plant.
 The gas is sold to Petrobras up to a maximum volume as determined in the existing Petrobras Gas Sales Agreement (as defined below).
-In July 2015, we signed an amendment to the existing Gas Sales Agreement with Petrobras that covers 100% of the remaining gas reserves of the Manati Field.